gofjhmakit/KitchenGadget8000/README.md

 **Version 2 of KitchenGadget6000** — a premium, purpose-built kitchen assistant running on the Elecrow CrowPanel Advanced 9" ESP32-P4 HMI display.

-> Think Bang & Olufsen meets kitchen appliance.
-Not an Android tablet.
-Not a maker project.
-A dedicated, polished consumer-grade kitchen tool.

 ---

 ## Overview